flipperdevices/flipperzero-firmware/README.md

 ## Introduction

-This is a Pokemon exchange application from Flipper Zero to Game Boy [(Generación I)](https://bulbapedia.bulbagarden.net/wiki/Generation_I).
+This is a Pokemon exchange application from Flipper Zero to Game Boy [(Generaction I)](https://bulbapedia.bulbagarden.net/wiki/Generation_I).
 Flipper Zero emulates a "Slave" Game Boy connected to a Game Link Cable to be able to exchange any Pokemon from the First Generation (Red, Blue, Yellow) to a real Game Boy.

-It currently trades a Pokemon based on your choice of Pokemon, Level, and 4 Moves.
-It assumes a perfect IV and sets the EV for each stat to 0 (captured Pokemon) and calculates the Pokemon's Stats.
+It currently trades a Pokemon based on your choice of Pokemon, Level, Stats and 4 Moves.

 ## Installation Directions